 We are all busier than ever.
 Between working, taking care of the family, exercising, pursuing hobbies and updating social media with how rushed off your feet we've been, there's rarely time to cook.
 Home delivery services and ghost kitchens are helping customers to get the nourishment they're looking for without the toil.

-Without the astronomical operational costs of starting and running brick and mortar restaurants, virtual eateries are giving chefs with incredible culinary ideas the opportunity to demonstrate their prowess behind the stove.
+Without the astronomical operational costs of starting and running brick and mortar restaurants, ghost kitchens are giving chefs with incredible culinary ideas the opportunity to demonstrate their prowess behind the stove.
 When passion is more important than capital, magic happens and customers experience something special.

 The ever-popular HERO Certified Burgers are pioneering a similar scheme, allowing upcoming restaurant owners to run their own franchise, online or in person.